opentmf/opentmf-mockserver/README.md

 - [DynamicGetListCallback.java](src/main/java/com/pia/mockserver/callback/DynamicGetListCallback.java)
-    - Decides the domain romm the path parameter.
+    - Decides the domain from the path parameter.
     - Extracts offset, limit, sort criteria, filter and fields from the httpRequest.
     - Applies jsonPath filter to the cached domain payloads.
     - Applies sorting to the filtered out domain payloads.